Accidents at Work

 "Acting for a Claimant who was at work installing windows when he fell from a garage roof.
 Negotiating the settlement of the Claimants claim."

-"Acting for a Claimant who was at work when the Claimant's fingers were trapped as a result of the actions of a fellow employee, resulting in the tragic amputation of two fingers.
+"Acting for a Claimant who was at work when the Claimant's fingers were trapped as a result of the actions of a fellow employee, resulting in the traumatic amputation of two fingers.
 Negotiating the settlement of the claim."

 As winter unfolds, there will soon be snow, frost and ice on the ground.
 What are the legal duties of local au...